-- Appearance class: BS EN 942 defines five classes of timber: - J30 for high quality or specialized joinery. - · J40 and J50 for general purpose joinery. - · J2 and J10 for clear grades of softwood or hardwood.
+- Appearance class: BS EN 942 defines seven classes of timber:

+- · J2, J5 and J10 for clear grades of softwood or hardwood i.e. material almost clear of knots. - · J20 and J30 for high quality or specialized joinery. - · J40 and J50 for general purpose joinery.

 The class designation indicates the maximum size of knot or knot cluster permitted; for example, knots up to 30 mm are deemed acceptable in a piece of timber classed as J30.
-For the extent of other features permitted in each class see BS EN 942, table 1.
+For the extent of other features permitted in each class, see BS EN 942, table 1.
 Assembly:

-Adhesive: See general guidance 4.
+- Adhesive: See general guidance 4.
 Insert, e.g. PVAC to BS EN 204, Class D4.
-Alternatively, insert, e.g. WBP and leave the choice to the manufacturer.
+Alternatively, insert, e.g. WBP and leave the choice to the manufacturer

-Preservative treatment: BWPDA Commodity Specification C5 covers the requirements for preservative treatment of softwood for external joinery.
+Preservative treatment: WPA Commodity Specification C5 covers the requirements for preservative treatment of softwood for external joinery.
 The heartwood of softwoods rated moderately durable or better (see BRE Digest 429) may be used untreated for a service life of 30 years, those rated durable or better may be used untreated for a service life of 60 years.
 Where sapwood is present, or a less durable species is used, treatment is required.
-Insert, e.g. Organic solvent as section Z12 and BWPDA Commodity Specification C5; Desired service life: 30 years.
+Insert, e.g. Organic solvent as section Z12 and WPA Commodity Specification C5; Desired service life: 30 years.

-Water based preservative treatments are available as alternatives to OS treatments.
-To specify such products, insert the solution manufacturer's name and reference together with a brief description of the treatment.
+Water-based preservative treatments are available as alternatives to OS treatments.
+To specify such products, insert the solution manufacturer's name and reference together with a brief description of the treatment